Monday, April 21

 Michael Dove is the artistic director of Forum Theatre in Silver Spring.
 He will be discussing the upcoming play The Last Days of Judas Iscariot, as well as Michael's own interest in exploring religious issues onstage at the Dean’s Forum on Thursday April 24 from 12 – 1:30 pm in Elderdice.
 This event is free and open to the public.
 Please bring a lunch and join us!

 Please join the Wesley community in celebrating Dr. Sharon Ringe’s many years of service to Wesley Theological Seminary, students, alumni and the Church.
 On Tuesday, April 29, at 11 am, our chapel service will honor Dr. Ringe’s ministry followed by a luncheon in the refectory open to the entire Wesley community.
-On Wednesday, April 30, the Rev. Dr. Daisy Machado, professor of church history at Union Theological Seminary, N.Y., will lead our Wednesday chapel service at 6:15, pm which will honor Dr. Ringe’s work with the Hispanic Summer Program.
-Please RSVP for the Tuesday luncheon at email@example.com by April 25.
+On Wednesday, April 30, the Rev. Dr. Daisy Machado, professor of church history at Union Theological Seminary, NY, will lead our Wednesday chapel service at 6:15 pm, which will honor Dr. Ringe’s work with the Hispanic Summer Program.
+Please RSVP for the Tuesday luncheon by emailing firstname.lastname@example.org by April 25.

 SING IN THE CATHEDRAL